pablooromero/microservices-challenge/README.md

 * Gmail app password used if 2FA enabled
 * Docker containers can communicate with each other
 * `.env` is used for secret management

+## 14. Default Admin User

+Email: test@example.com

+Password: Test12345

+Use these credentials to log in and obtain an admin JWT token for testing protected endpoints.